tamagui/tamagui/apps/site/stripe-docs.md

 If present, we will hide the price from the site

+#### `renewal_price_id`

+Set on one-time prices to reference a recurring price.
+If `has_renewals` is set on the one-time price, we automatically create the recurring price and reference its id under this metadata key.

+IMPORTANT: Don't just remove auto-generated prices.
+If you want to remove them, make sure to remove this metadata on the one-time price as well.

 ## Special Promotion Code

 The active promotion code called "SITE" will be shown on the takeout landing page.